Georges Florovsky: Life

-Georgiy Vasilievich Florovsky was born in Yelisavetgrad, Kherson Governorate, Russian Empire on 9 September 1893 as the fourth child of an Orthodox priest.
-He grew up in Odessa.
+Georgiy Vasilievich Florovsky was born in Yelisavetgrad in the Kherson Governorate of the Russian Empire (now Kropyvnytskyi, Ukraine) on 9 September 1893, the fourth child of an Orthodox priest.
+He grew up in Odesa.
 Raised in an erudite environment, he learned English, German, French, Latin, Greek, and Hebrew while a schoolboy, and at eighteen he started to study philosophy and history.
-He graduated from the University of Odessa in 1916.
+He graduated from the University of Odesa in 1916.

-After his first graduation, he taught for three years at high schools in Odessa, and then made his full graduation including the licentia docendi at all universities in the Russian empire.
+After his first graduation, he taught for three years at high schools in Odesa, and then made his full graduation including the licentia docendi at all universities in the Russian Empire.

-In 1919 Florovsky began to teach at the University of Odessa; but in 1920 his family was forced to leave Russia.
+In 1919, Florovsky began to teach at the University of Odessa, but, in 1920, his family was forced to leave Russia.
 Florovsky realized at that time that there would be no return for him, because Marxism did not accept the history and philosophy he taught.
-He was part of the emigration of Russian intelligentsia, which also included Nikolai Berdyaev, Sergei Bulgakov, Nicholas Lossky and his son Vladimir Lossky, Alexander Schmemann, and John Meyendorff (the last two of whom would follow him in the USA as Dean of Saint Vladimir's Orthodox Theological Seminary, New York).
+He was part of the emigration of Russian intelligentsia, which also included Nikolai Berdyaev, Sergei Bulgakov, Nicholas Lossky and his son Vladimir Lossky, Alexander Schmemann, and John Meyendorff, the last two of whom would follow him in the United States as Dean of Saint Vladimir's Orthodox Theological Seminary in New York.